openfun/fun-richie-site-factory/README.md

 bin/release --commit
 ```

-After merging release commits to the master branch, you can tag them automatically by running:
+After merging release commits to the main branch, you can tag them automatically by running:

 ```
 bin/tag -c